abzicht/gpsplit/Readme.md

 ```

 Besides `Split`, `gpxtransform` holds further transformation types, including
 `Filter`, `AnalyzeFile`, and `Direct`.
-The last one, `Direct` provides greatest
+The last one, `Direct`, provides greatest
 flexibility in regard to direct modification of GPX segments.

-Most
-transformation types expect the specification of desired options
+Most transformation types expect the specification of desired options (cf.
-(cf. `gpxtransform.Split(options.TimeSplit(duration))`).
+`gpxtransform.Split(options.TimeSplit(duration))`).
 The
 [gpxtransform.options](gpxtransform/options) package provides corresponding
 options that are also found in the command line interface.